online-behaviour/machine-learning/README.md

 paper, were performed with the bash script `run.sh`.

-After annotating a file for active learning, the next data file was generated with the bash script `run-make-batch
+After annotating a file for active learning, the next data file was generated with the bash script `run-make-batch`.

 ## Contact